IEEE Transactions on Robotics

 2 Role and Responsibilities

-AEs are selected based on their scientific quality and judgment; international reputation; likely ability to recruit reviewers; diversity in research topic expertise, geography, and gender; and commitment to service and reliability.
-Typically successful AE candidates have demonstrated their active involvement in the scientific life of the IEEE Robotics and Automation Society (RAS), including publications in RAS journals and conferences.
+AEs are selected based on their judgment and the scientific quality of their research; international reputation; likely ability to recruit reviewers; diversity in research topic expertise, geography, and gender; and reliability and commitment to service.
+Typically, successful AE candidates have demonstrated their active involvement in the scientific life of the IEEE Robotics and Automation Society (RAS), including publications in RAS journals and conferences.

 The initial term of an AE is one year, which can be extended by two more years after a one-year checkpoint review conducted by the Senior Editors Panel.
 Terms may be extended by an additional year in cases of special needs.
 AEs can also serve for additional terms, but it is normally required that the AE takes a break for at least one year before rejoining the editorial board.
 This procedure gives opportunities to other members of the scientific community to participate in the editorial board.